Suhas-Koheda/Truecaller_lite/README.md

 To set up the project locally download the files <br>
 The first.py file is the flask app that facilitates the backend processing of the python  <br>
-Files in the template folder are the templates that the flask app shows to the user
+the PythonLogin.py program contains the logic onw hich the backend runs Files in the template folder are the templates that the flask app shows to the user The Stylesheet is present within in the static folder

 ### Prerequisites